dalbers1993/testpkg2/README.md

 ## Features

-The `plotPIccc()` function supports two modi, either
+The `plotPIccc()` function supports two modi:

-* drawing one type of curve for a set of items (default); or
+* drawing one type of curve for a set of items (default)
-* drawing several types for one item (by providing a vector of types).
+* drawing several types for one item (by providing a vector of types)

-Additionally you can plot
+Additionally you can plot:

 * the test information function (TIF) for the entire set of items (`TIF=TRUE`)
 * the TIF of the selected items (`sTIF=TRUE`)